DevBehindYou/Atomic-Notes-Project/README.md

 - Ongoing Project.
 - source code will available soon.
 __________________________________________________________________
+All you need is a simple yet effective note-taking application

+#No Tracking

+#No Data Thefting

+#No Permission Required

+#Your Data, Your control

 - A note application with offline and online cloud storage synchronization. application will provide encryption over personal data and real-time cloud sync.
 This note application will give the user total control over their personal data.
 - The application comes with offline local storage, so you can access your notes at any time without an internet connection.
 - For the safety of notes, cloud backup is available in the application with a fast cloud sync function.